viccon/sturdyc/README.md

 }
 ```

-Running this program, we're going to see that the value gets refreshed once
+Running this program, we're going to see that the value gets refreshed
-every 2-3 retrievals:
+asynchronously once every 2-3 retrievals:

 ```sh
 cd examples/refreshes